slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On confidence and validation

 <!--
+- Confidence in public comes from discipline in private.
+- I can see in his eyes whether he’s confident about himself.
+- I can tell if his confidence is fake.
+Real confidence is like an aura, calm assuredness.
+Fake confidence is loud, annoying and needy.
+- If her words can hurt you Then you are WEAK
 - People who lack self-confidence love to make fun of others and denigrate their success, that’s how they feel better about themselves, don’t take it personally.
+- The more confident a man is, the slower he will talk
 - you’re so busy doubting yourself while so many others are intimidated by your potential.
 -->